 You have to be your own advocate.
 No matter how big or small, allow yourself to celebrate all of your victories.
 This will not only help build confidence in yourself but also help build the confidence others have in you.

 Even if it’s just for 5 minutes, get up, stretch, take a walk – just make sure you find a way to move around and give your eyes and brain a rest!

 Every night, set a time to turn off your TV, log off the computer and put down your tablet or phone.
 More rest = more energy = better productivity.

 It is scientifically proven that what we consume has a direct effect on how we act, feel, and most importantly, how we perform.
-Start the year off right by eating productivity-boosting foods, you will not only see but also feel the positive effects.
+Try adding these productivity-boosting foods to your diet, you will not only see but also feel the positive effects.

 Because like they say, it really does go a long way… “The difference between ordinary and extraordinary is that little extra.” – Jimmy Johnson